Chapter 3: How to Get Your Team to Use Business Texting?

 Texting is fun and easy, and you don’t need to lose that just because you’re in a business setting.

-- Encourage your team to use emojis in their messages.
+- Encourage your team to use emojis and multimedia in their messages.

 - Remind your team that texting is friendly and casual.
 They don’t need to be shy about including a little personality.